 Dr. Willie Smits (1957) is a forestry engineer, microbiologist, conservationist, animal activist and social entrepreneur.
 He lives in Tomohon (North Sulawesi) and is an Indonesian citizen.
-For over twenty years Smits has been working for the conservation of endangered primate species such as the orangutan.
+For over thirty years Smits has been working for the conservation of endangered primate species such as the orangutan.
 During this time he has expanded into related areas including sustainable agriculture, reforestation and forest monitoring.

 But Smits is also involved in a number of other environmental organizations.
 In 1985 he started working at the Wanariset Research Station in the tropical rainforest near Balikpapan in Indonesia’s East Kalimantan province.
 In the early ’90s, he was team leader of the Tropenbos Kalimantan Project, an international partnership between the Indonesian Ministry of Forestry and the Tropenbos Foundation.
 In 1991 Smits founded the Borneo Orangutan Survival Foundation (BOS), the world’s largest organization for the protection of endangered orangutans living in Borneo.
-Next to his work for the orangutans in Wanariset, he is also the chairman of the Gibbon Foundation and advisor to the Indonesian orangutan Survival Program.
+Next to his work for the orangutans in Wanariset (later better know under the name of Sambodja Lestari), he is also the chairman of the Gibbon Foundation and advisor to the Indonesian orangutan Survival Program.

 In his forestry work Willie has seen how logging and palm oil plantations destroy the rainforest.
 Rainforest which is indispensable for the survival of many valuable plants and animals and very important to support (human) life.
 This has motivated him to fight for the rainforest and work on solutions that expand the forest and benefit human beings.